googleapis/java-bigtable-hbase/bigtable-dataflow-parent/bigtable-beam-import/README.md

 ## Data export pipeline

 You can export data into a snapshot or into sequence files.
-If you're migrating your data from HBase to Bigtable using snapshots is the preferred method.
+If you're migrating your data from HBase to Bigtable, using snapshots is the preferred method.

 ### Exporting snapshots from HBase